GrigoreMihai/docs-gitbook-cmp/docs/README.md

 description: An overview of DoiT International's Cloud Management Platform
 ---

+{% hint style="danger" %}
+THIS  DOCUMENTATION IS A PRIVATE (UNPUBLISHED) COPY OF THE LIVE DOCUMENTATION.

+ALL CHANGES FOR THE UPCOMING NAV 2.0 RELEASE ARE BEING COLLECTED HERE SO THAT WE CAN WORK IN PARALLEL.

+PLEASE FEEL FREE TO MAKE AS MANY EDITS AS YOU LIKE AND MERGE THEM WHENEVER YOU PLEASE.
+THERE IS NO NEED TO REQUEST REVIEWS FOR INDIVIDUAL EDITS.

+OUR GOAL IS TO COLLECT DOCUMENTATION CHANGES RELATED TO THE NAV 2.0 FEATURE HERE.
+WHEN WE ARE READY TO RELEASE THE CHANGES TO THE CMP, WE CAN MERGE THE CHANGES MADE HERE INTO THE MAIN DOCS.
+{% endhint %}

 # CMP Overview

 Doit International's _Cloud Management Platform_ (CMP) helps the developers and system administrators at digital-native companies improve cloud operations, maintain security, control cost, and ensure governance of its cloud estate.